 This course is an introduction to the field of surgical technology as a career.
-Emphasis is on the role of the surgical technologist, principles of asepsis, principles of patient care, surgical procedures, operative techniques, bloodborne pathogens, safety, pharmacology, and surgical instrumentation.
-Upon completion, the student should be able to demonstrate practical application of the basic procedures and skills of the surgical technologist.
+Emphasis is on the role of the surgical technologist, principles of asepsis, principles of patient care, operative techniques, blood-borne pathogens, safety, and pharmacology.
+Additionally, the principles of microbiology, and professional, ethical, and legal responsibilities of the surgical team will be covered.
+Upon completion, the student should be able to demonstrate practical application of the basic principles and skills of the surgical technologist.

-SUR 102 APPLIED SURGICAL TECHNOLOGIES

-(2T, 6S) 4 credits PREREQUISITES: Admission to the Surgical Technology Program and permission of the instructor
+SUR 102 APPLIED SURGICAL TECHNOLOGIES (2T, 6S) 4 credits PREREQUISITES: Admission to the Surgical Technology Program and EMS 106 COREQUISITES: SUR 100, SUR 107 and SUR 108

 This course is the application of principles of asepsis and the role of the surgical technologist.
-Emphasis is placed on creating and maintaining a sterile environment and applying skills of interoperative procedures.
-Upon completion of this course, the student should be able to participate in mock surgical procedures.
+Emphasis is placed on creating and maintaining a sterile environment, identification of surgical instruments, equipment, and supplies, proper patient positioning for surgical procedures, and applying skills of intra-operative procedures.
+Upon completion of this course, the student should be able to name and select basic surgical instruments, supplies, and equipment, participate in mock surgical procedures.

-SUR 103 SURGICAL PROCEDURES (3T, 6S) 5 credits PREREQUISITES: SUR 100, SUR 102, SUR 107, and HPS 114
+SUR 103 SURGICAL PROCEDURES (3T.
+6S) 5 credits PREREQUISITES: SUR 100, SUR 102, SUR 107 and SUR 108 COREQUISITE: SUR 104